Germanic strong verb: Gradual disappearance

-Germanic strong verbs, mostly deriving directly from PIE, are slowly being supplanted by or transformed into weak verbs.

 As well as developing the strong verb system, Germanic also went on to develop two other classes of verbs: the weak verbs and a third, much smaller, class known as the preterite-present verbs, which are continued in the English auxiliary verbs, e.g. can/could, shall/should, may/might, must.
 Weak verbs originally derived from other types of word in PIE and originally occurred only in the present aspect.
-They did not have a perfect aspect, meaning that they came to lack a past tense in Germanic once the perfect had become the past.
+They did not have a perfect aspect, meaning that they came to lack a past tense form in Germanic once the perfect had become the past.
 Not having a past tense at all, they obviously also had no vowel alternations between present and past.
 To compensate for this, a new type of past tense was eventually created for these verbs by adding a -d- or -t- suffix to the stem.
 This is why only strong verbs have vowel alternations: their past tense forms descend from the original PIE perfect aspect, while the past tense forms of weak verbs were created later.

-The development of weak verbs in Germanic meant that the strong verb system ceased to be productive: no new strong verbs developed.
-Practically all new verbs were weak, and few new strong verbs were created.
-Over time, strong verbs tended to become weak in some languages, so that the total number of strong verbs in the languages was constantly decreasing.
+The development of weak verbs in Germanic meant that the strong verb system ceased to be productive; practically all new verbs were weak, and few new strong verbs were created.
+Over time, strong verbs tended to become weak across languages, so that the total number of strong verbs in Germanic languages has decreased over time.

 The coherence of the strong verb system is still present in modern German, Dutch, Icelandic and Faroese.
 For example, in German and Dutch, strong verbs are consistently marked with a past participle in -en, while weak verbs have a past participle in -t in German and -t or -d in Dutch.
 In English, however, the original regular strong conjugations have largely disintegrated, with the result that in modern English grammar, a distinction between strong and weak verbs is less useful than a distinction between "regular" and "irregular" verbs.
 Thus, the verb to help, which used to be conjugated help-holp-holpen, is now help-helped-helped.
-The reverse phenomenon, whereby a weak verb becomes strong by analogy, is rare (one example in American English, considered informal by some authorities, is sneak, snuck, snuck.
-Another is the humorous past tense of "sneeze" which is "snoze").
+The reverse phenomenon, whereby a weak verb becomes strong by analogy, is rare.

 Some verbs, which might be termed "semi-strong", have formed a weak preterite but retained the strong participle, or rarely vice versa.
 This type of verb is most common in Dutch: